-11.16 Describe all the expected significant waste streams from the proposed project activities during the construction and operational phases of the project.

-- 11.17 Define and describe the objectives and practical measures for protecting or enhancing environmental values from impacts by wastes.
-Take into account best practice waste management strategies and the Environmental Protection (Waste) Policy 2000 and the Environmental Protection (Waste) Regulation 2000. - 11.18 Assess the proposed management measures against the preferred waste management hierarchy, namely: avoid waste generation; cleaner production; recycle; reuse; reprocess and reclaim; waste to energy; treatment; disposal.
-This includes the generation and storage of waste. - 11.19 Describe how nominated quantitative standards and indicators may be achieved for waste management, and how the achievement of the objectives would be monitored, audited and managed. - 11.20 Provide details on natural resource-use efficiency (such as energy and water), integrated processing design, and any co-generation of power and by-product re-use as shown in a material/energy flow analysis.
+- 11.20.
+For wastes besides wastewater (which is addressed in paragraph 10.29), describe all the expected significant waste streams from the proposed project activities during the construction and operational phases of the project. - 11.21.
+Define and describe the objectives and practical measures for protecting or enhancing environmental values from impacts by wastes.
+Take into account best practice waste management strategies (including means for reduction, reuse, recycling and recovery of waste and the Environmental Protection (Waste) Policy 2000 and the Environmental Protection (Waste) Regulation 2000. - 11.22.
+Assess the proposed management measures against the preferred waste management hierarchy, namely: avoid waste generation; cleaner production; recycle; reuse; reprocess and reclaim; waste to energy; treatment; disposal.
+This includes the generation and storage of waste. - 11.23.
+Describe how nominated quantitative standards and indicators may be achieved for waste management, and how the achievement of the objectives would be monitored, audited and managed. - 11.24.
+Provide details on natural resource use efficiency (such as energy and water), integrated processing design, and any co-generation of power and by-product reuse as shown in a material/energy flow analysis.